mevdschee/saferbq/README.md

 ### SQL Injection Attack

-String concatenation in SQL is unsafe, vulnerable to SQL injection:
+String concatenation in SQL is unsafe, as it is vulnerable to SQL injection:

 ```go
 client := bigquery.NewClient(ctx, "myproject")